 We respectfully caution Aboriginal and Torres Strait Islander readers that this website contains images of people who have passed away.Close

-Thanks to the generosity of Serp Hills Foundation, we are delighted to open the second Magabala Fellowship.
+The Magabala mid-career Fellowship was launched in 2020 and is an annual award generously supported by Serp Hills Foundation and Australian Indigenous Coffee.
 This opportunity, worth $10,000, is intended to provide valuable time for a mid-career author to work on a current manuscript.

-The Fellowship is open to Aboriginal and Torres Strait Islander storytellers and writers of junior, young adult and adult fiction, non-fiction, poetry, and memoir (please note children’s picture book manuscripts are ineligible).
+The Fellowship is open to Aboriginal and Torres Strait Islander storytellers and writers who have previously published at least two books.
+We welcome submissions of junior, YA and adult fiction, non-fiction, poetry, and memoir (please note children’s picture book manuscripts are ineligible).

 If a publishable work is produced as a result of the fellowship, Magabala Books reserves the first right of refusal to publish the work.
 The Fellowship payment is awarded separately to a publishing contract and does not constitute an advance on royalties.
 Applications will be assessed by Magabala Books, subject to approval by the Magabala Books Board.